Career Resources for Persons with Disabilities

 American Association of People with Disabilities - A non-profit organization dedicated to empowering Americans with disabilities.
 Website features employment opportunities as well as internships and fellowships, including one in Washington, DC.

-National Business & Disability Council - The National Business & Disability Council is the leading resource for employers seeking to integrate people with disabilities into the workplace and companies seeking to reach them in the consumer marketplace.
+National Business & Disability Council - The National Business & Disability Council is the leading resource for employers seeking to integrate peopl e with disabilities into the workplace and companies seeking to reach them in the consumer marketplace.
 The Council offers job seekers with disabilities the opportunity to search a database for current job postings.